MicrosoftDocs/cloud-adoption-framework/docs/innovate/ai/knowledge-mining.md

   - [Knowledge mining boot camp](https://azure.github.io/LearnAI-KnowledgeMiningBootcamp/)
   - [Knowledge mining e-book](https://azure.microsoft.com/resources/a-developers-guide-to-building-ai-driven-knowledge-mining-solutions/)

-- **Use Power Skills**: [Azure Search Power Skills](https://github.com/Azure-Samples/azure-search-power-skills) provide useful functions deployable as custom skills for Azure Cognitive Search.
+- **Use power skills:** [Azure search power skills](https://github.com/Azure-Samples/azure-search-power-skills) provide useful functions deployable as custom skills for Azure Cognitive Search.
 The skills can be used as [templates](https://github.com/Azure-Samples/azure-search-power-skills/blob/master/Template/HelloWorld/README.md) or starting points for your own custom skills, or they can be deployed and used as-is if they happen to meet your requirements.
 We also invite you to contribute your own work by submitting a [pull request](https://github.com/Azure-Samples/azure-search-power-skills/compare).

-- **Explore additional resources**:
+- **Explore additional resources:**

   - [Azure Cognitive Search overview](https://docs.microsoft.com/azure/search/search-what-is-azure-search)
   - [Built-in cognitive skills for text and image processing during indexing](https://docs.microsoft.com/azure/search/cognitive-search-predefined-skills)